 As my work has developed it has become more and more complex, taking on more of an expressionistic, brushstroke approach.

+In 2020, I created a self-portrait and it was an interesting process.
 A self-portrait is very soul-baring in many ways.